 Date_of_payment:- date of payment

+Why does this not include the time as well in this same field?

 Lender_pickup_status:- After the Payment is done, when the lender update the pickup confirm the pickup status of the lender becomes true

+Ok, so how is this different then the Lender_pickup_status in table (see below snippet).
+Are you storing the same information in different tables?
+I hope not.

 Renter_pickup_status:- Renter side pending after lender pickup status updated when renter will update pickup confirm then final pickup status will be true.
 And same product return working when renter update product return renter_return_status will be true and pending will be show lender side when lender update product return the lender_return_status and final_return_status will be true